 The U.S. Food and Drug Administration (FDA) has released a draft risk assessment declaring meat and milk products from cloned animals and their offspring are safe.

 The FDA also said that it has not made a final decision about labeling, but that meat and milk from cloned animals are “virtually indistinguishable” from conventional livestock so there does not appear to be a health-related reason to require labeling.
-The agency said it had reviewed hundreds of studies in preparing the risk assessment, which has now been peer reviewed.
+The agency said it had reviewed hundred of studies in preparing the risk assessment, which has now been peer reviewed.

 Health and Convenience will drive global food product growth, a study finds.

 Food and beverage products that support healthy diets, weight loss, and busy lifestyles are among the world's fastest growing, according to a new global study from ACNielsen.
 ACNielsen's latest executive news report, “What's Hot Around the Globe - Insights on Growth in Food and Beverages 2004,” shows that, of the seven categories that experienced double-digit revenue growth in the last year, five offered perceived health or weight-loss benefits.
-The top two growth categories were soy-based drinks (+31 percent) and drinkable Yogurts (+19 percent), both of which were among the fastest growing in a similar 2002 study.
+The top two growth categories were soy-based drinks (+31 percent) an drinkable Yogurts (+19 percent), both of which were among the fastest growing in a similar 2002 study.